rust-gamedev/rust-gamedev.github.io/content/posts/newsletter-014/index.md

 [audir] is a low level audio library supporting Windows (WASAPI), Linux (Pulse) and Android (OpenSLES & AAudio).

-It aims at provide a minimal and mostly unsafe but feature-rich API on top of common audio backends with focus on gaming applications.
+It aims at providing a minimal and mostly unsafe but feature-rich API on top of common audio backends with focus on gaming applications.
 The initial release version 0.1.0 provides basic recording and playback support for all available backends, including a small music player example!